 Canadian Beer Day has its own designated website.
 They suggest sharing social media posts picturing your favourite Candian Brew using the hashtags #CDNBeerDay and #CheersAgain.

 Alternatively plan a visit to your local Canadian Brewery.

 Or if you prefer to be at home with friends and family order in some cans of your favourite Beer.

 Did you know?
 Beer Facts.

 - Cenosillicaphobia is the fear of an empty beer glass.

-- Japanese Sake often thought of as a wine is actually a form of beer.
+- Japanese Sake, often thought of as wine, is a form of beer.

 - Beer is made up of 90% water.

 - You can chill a bottle or can of beer in two minutes in a bowl of ice and salt.

 - Beer can be used as a cleaning product – below are a few cleaning hacks.